Who is Eligible for Clear Aligners and What Conditions Can They Treat?

 While all types of braces can straighten teeth, prices vary from £1,500 to £6,000 depending on the type of braces chosen.

-The good news is that at Straight My Teeth we’ve positioned our clear braces to be affordable for everyone without compromise.
+The good news is that there are affordable brands in the UK like Caspersmile clear braces for everyone without any compromise on quality.
 Check out the prices below.

 Achieve your perfect smile

-Want to know if you’re a suitable candidate for Straight My Teeth clear aligners?
+Want to know if you’re a suitable candidate for Caspersmile clear aligners?

-Take a few minutes to fill in the assessment form and a member of our experienced team will get back to you to discuss your oral needs.
+Take a few minutes to fill in the assessment form and a member of their experienced team will get back to you to discuss your oral needs.

 Treatment is supervised by UK dentists and orthodontists so you can trust your smile is in safe hands.